 Embryotoxic effects have been observed in some, but not all animal studies.
 There have never been adequate clinical trials in pregnant women to establish safety .
 This is from The Society for Women’s Health Research; "Like a lot of medications, modafinil (and armodafinil) is pregnancy category C, meaning animal studies have shown an adverse effect on the fetus and there are no adequate and well-controlled pregnancy outcome studies in humans.
 The potential benefits, though, may warrant use of the drug in pregnant women despite the potential harms .
 Therefore, it is important for both health care providers and women taking modafinil (or armodafinil) to avoid unplanned pregnancies while on the drug and to make an informed choice of continuing treatment only if the benefits outweigh the risks."
 While there have been no adequate clinical trials in humans, since writing this post TEVA Pharmaceuticals has recently reported on the results of the 2018 annual report of the ongoing Nuvigil/Provigil (modafinil) Pregnancy Registry in the United States.
 Please refer to the update below* Update 25/12/2018: A case study on the lack of significant transfer of modafinil from mum to baby via breastmilk was published in the Journal of Clinical Sleep Medicine in Dec 2018.
 “The relative infant dose was calculated to be 5.3%, below the threshold of concern for drug passage via breast milk.”
 Click here to read more. *Update 24/7/2019 URGENT ALERT REGARDING MODAFINIL AND PREGNANCY

 TEVA Pharmaceuticals has recently reported on the results of the 2018 annual report of the ongoing Nuvigil/Provigil (modafinil) Pregnancy Registry in the United States.
 As a result French and Canadian health officials have recommended that pregnant women, and women who are trying to become pregnant, not take modafinil.
 The results suggested a higher rate of major congenital anomalies, and other adverse reactions, in children exposed to the drug in utero.
 This is from the Hypersomnia Foundation "According to our expert MAB member Prof. Arnulf, "they reported on 5 babies with abnormalities born from 75 women on modafinil.
 This is significantly larger than the usual 2% of spontaneous birth abnormalities without any drug.
 Despite the fact that some mothers were treated with combined drugs (which makes determination of specific causality difficult), and despite that the abnormal findings (not described in detail) were different from one baby to another, the French authorities last week firmly recommended stopping modafinil during pregnancy.
 Earlier data had been reassuring – the French database showed 60 prospective pregnancies on modafinil without any abnormalities, and the data from the German centers showed 28 pregnancies with no abnormal babies but some (not a statistically significant number) had smaller cranial perimeter.
 The French research center for teratogenicty (CRAT) indicates to be cautious with this new warning, but currently, it seems most prudent to stop using modafinil in current and future pregnancies."
 Health Canada has also recommended that women who are pregnant or who plan to become pregnant, not take modafinil. read more about the data and warning here. https://www.cbc.ca/news/health/alertec-modafinil-pregnancy-1.5183493 Always speak to your doctor about any concerns you have with your medications.
 And never purchase medications from anyone that isn't a registered pharmacist.
 Read our information "Beware of Rogue Online Drug Suppliers" here.
-1. Robertson P Jr1, Hellriegel ET, Arora S, Nelson M. Effect of modafinil on the pharmacokinetics of ethinyl estradiol and triazolam in healthy volunteers.
+Download a copy of our Factsheet HERE 1.
+Robertson P Jr1, Hellriegel ET, Arora S, Nelson M. Effect of modafinil on the pharmacokinetics of ethinyl estradiol and triazolam in healthy volunteers.
 Clin Pharmacol Ther.
 2002 Jan;71(1):46-56.

 2. Pregnancy and Medicine Fact Sheet: Office of Women’s Health https://www.womenshealth.gov/publications/our-publications/fact-sheet/pregnancy-medicines.html